 Gestational Surrogacy & Donor Embryo:

-This sort of surrogacy artificially involves inseminating a traditional surrogate with the intended father’s sperm via IUI, IVF or home insemination.
+This sort of surrogacy involves artificially inseminating a traditional surrogate with the intended father’s sperm via intrauterine insemination (IUI), IVF or home insemination.
 With this process, the baby born is genetically linked to his/her father and the surrogate mother.

 Traditional Surrogacy & Donor Sperm:

-In commercial surrogacy, a woman becomes a surrogate mother in return of certain monetary payment or reward.
+In commercial surrogacy, a woman becomes a surrogate mother in return for certain monetary payment or reward.
 Typically, commercial agreements contain generous compensation for the surrogate mother.

-Commercial surrogacy is legal in the United States, Ukraine, Greece, and some eastern European countries, however, there are many countries with clear surrogacy regulations that forbid commercial surrogacy.
-To learn more about commercial and altruistic surrogacy arrangements, the regulation related to reimbursements and how the Courts deal with this subject in your country, please contact with a reputable lawyer specialized in reproductive law.
+Commercial surrogacy is legal in the United States, Ukraine, Greece, and some eastern European countries; however, there are many countries with clear surrogacy regulations that forbid commercial surrogacy.
+To learn more about commercial and altruistic surrogacy arrangements, the regulation related to reimbursements and how the Courts deal with this subject in your country, please get in touch with a reputable lawyer, specialized in reproductive law.

 Whether you live in the United States or Canada or elsewhere, you need to understand if surrogacy is allowed where you are.
 Even within the United States and Canada, some states and provinces are surrogacy-friendly and others are not.
 And aside from whether it is permitted, it is important to know your ability and the legal process.
-If you are going to conduit an interaction surrogacy process, it is also important to understand the related regulation in your home country.
+If you are going to participate in the surrogacy process, it is also important to understand the related regulation in your home country.